OpenHD/Documentation/general/contributing.md

 ### Branches

-The most stable code is usually hosted in #master.
+The most stable code is hosted in #master.
 The CoreDevs usually use branches like "consti-test", "rapha-test",... .
-Currently the code which is actively developed is in #2.1-milestones.

 ### Git